 - The size of the line identifies its load: 1/4″ lines for light loads (jib downhaul, mainsail reefing, tiller lock, etc.), 8mm or 5/16″ for heavy loads (halyards, vang, traveler, etc.), and 3/8″ lines for the most often handled lines (sheets).
 Obviously, the sizes are more dictated by the loads than by preference.

 Here are some practical examples of how this scheme helps when sailing with my wife, the first mate:

 |What I want to say||What I would otherwise have to say|

 |“Honey, could you please release the jib downhaul?”||“Loosen the little line with the red stripes that looks like a candy cane.”|

 |“Prepare to come about.”||“Get ready to pull up on the fat red line that looks like a cherry Twizzler twisted around a silver salt shaker.”|

 |“Ease the main before we broach!”||“Pull the fat green line out of that clamp thingy, let out some of the line until the boat leans back up, and then put it back into the clamp!”|

-Using the three color scheme rules, can you guess the name of each line in the picture above?
+Using the three color scheme rules above, can you guess the purpose of each line in the picture?